xb00dx/xb00dx.github.io/_pages/cv.md

 Education
 ======
 * B.E. in Electrical Engineering, Tsinghua University, Beijing, China, 2009-2013
-* M.S. in Electrical and Computer Engineering, Texas A&M University, College Station, TX, 2013-2015
+* M.S. in Electrical and Computer Engineering, Texas A&M University, 2013-2015
-* Ph.D in Electrical and Computer Engineering, Texas A&M University, 2015-2018 (expected)
+* Ph.D in Electrical and Computer Engineering, Texas A&M University, 2015 - Present

 Professional Experience
 ======